 Follow-up services to assist in maintaining employment.
 This includes ongoing communication with the individual, the employer and home support to ensure that work skills are sustained and that problems are handled appropriately.
 Additional training and re-training will be provided as needed.

-When working independently in the community, the person served will receive on-going support through Lettuce Dream to help them maintain employment.
+When working independently in the community, the individual will receive on-going support through Lettuce Dream to help them maintain employment.

 - 1. A visit to their worksite a minimum of once a month.
 However, more frequent visits may be necessary.